tamim-ar/bughunter-journey/Day 3/models.md

 📌 **Description:** No formal process, all development happens at once, and testing is done later.
 📌 **Best For:** Small projects with undefined requirements.
 📌 **Drawback:** High risk of failure due to lack of structure.

-Would you like a comparison table or a recommendation for your project? 🚀